-Fairstart's researcher network
+Fairstart's researcher network and learning theory

 The Fairstart programmes were originally designed and tested in two European Union Leonardo Division projects, Fairstart and Transfair.

 They were implemented and evaluated by partners in 10 EU countries in 2008-13.

 A growing number of professionals globally contribute to content development, research and implementation of the programmes: